citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 This is nice because it can be used as a quick and easy way for 3DS developers to duplicate textures, and can be used in situations such as the one pictured running on hardware in Pokémon Super Mystery Dungeon below.
-This is really nice for those creating games, but when it came to running something that took advantage of this feature in Citra it didn't always work the same as it would on console.
-This provided us with an accuracy issue that needed to be solved.
+But when it came to running something that took advantage of this feature in Citra, it didn't always work the same as it would on console.

 {{< figure src="/images/entry/citra-progress-report-2017-august/texturecopy-before.png"
     title="How jagged" alt="Pokémon Super Mystery Dungeon During Deoxy's and Rayquaza's Face Off   I N   S P A C E" >}}

-Fortunately (and to much rejoice) wwylele stepped into the ring to wrestle with this issue.
-They prepared a [test program](https://github.com/wwylele/ctrhwtest/tree/master/texture-copy-test) to help gain an understanding of how hardware handles the TextureCopy operation in comparison to Citra.
+Fortunately (and to much rejoicing!) wwylele stepped into the ring to wrestle with this issue.
+They prepared a [test program](https://github.com/wwylele/ctrhwtest/tree/master/texture-copy-test) to help gain an understanding of how the hardware handles the TextureCopy operation in comparison to Citra.
+After the hard work of doing the research was out of the way, wwylele implemented it in Citra.

 {{< figure src="/images/entry/citra-progress-report-2017-august/texturecopy-after.png"
     title="Deoxys is having a bit of a hard time, no?" alt="Pokémon Super Mystery Dungeon During Deoxy's and Rayquaza's Face Off   I N   S P A C E" >}}